globaldothealth/isaric/docs/guide.md

 **temperature_celsius**: Value

-**time_of_admission**: Text (date).
-NOTE TO DEVS - Does this belong in the observations/complications table?
-Better in the visit table?

 **total_fluid_output_ml**: Value.

 **transfer_from_another_facility**: Bool.
 NOTE TO DEVS - Does this belong in the observations/complications table?
 Better in the visit table?